Skip to main content

 Ready to Meet Our Ghosts?

-Book your stay and experience Dick Turpin and other supernatural activity firsthand.
+Book your stay and experience Daniel Defoe - The Literary Ghost and the other spirits firsthand.
 Many guests report paranormal encounters during their visits.